Reinforcement Teaching: Reinforcement Teaching

 \subsection{Actions of Reinforcement Teaching}

-The MRP model of the student's learning process demonstrates how the student's learning can be viewed as a chain of evolving parameters with rewards describing the performance of a particular parameter.
+The MRP model demonstrates how the student's learning process can be viewed as a sequence of parameters, $\{\theta_{t}\}_{t\geq 0}$, with rewards describing the student's performance at particular points in time, $\{m(\theta_{t})\}_{t>0}$.
 However, the goal of meta-learning is to improve this learning process.
-This is where the teacher's role begins.
-The teacher will now oversee the student's learning process and take actions that intervene with this process, thus transforming the Teaching MRP into the Teaching MDP, $\mathcal{M} = \{\mathcal{S}, \mathcal{A}, p, r, \mu\}$.
-Besides the action space, $\mathcal{A}$, the remaining elements of the Teaching MDP tuple have already been defined in the previous subsections.
+The teacher now oversees the student's learning process and takes actions that intervene on this process, thus transforming the MRP into the Teaching MDP, $\mathcal{M} = (\mathcal{S}, \mathcal{A}, p, r, \mu)$.
+Aside from the action space, $\mathcal{A}$, the remaining elements of the Teaching MDP tuple have been defined in the previous subsections.

-We now introduce an action set, $\mathcal{A}$, that enables the teacher to control any component of the student learning process.
-An action can change both internal and external components of the student as shown in Figure \ref{fig:teaching_mdp}.
-The choice of action space leads to different meta-learning problem instances.
-This can include: Curriculum Learning (learning a policy for sequencing tasks of $e$), learning to sample (learning a policy for sampling minibatches from $e$), learned optimizers (learning a policy for $\mathcal{L}$), and learned objective functions (learning a policy for $J$).
+We now introduce the action set, $\mathcal{A}$, that enables the teacher to control some component of the student learning process.
+An action can change the student configuration or learning domain of the student, as shown in Figure \ref{fig:teaching_mdp}.
+Similar to RL environments, we take the action set as part of the meta-learning task description and do not make further assumptions about the role of the action.
+The choice of action space induces different meta-learning problem instances (see Appendix \ref{sec:teacher-action-space}), such as learning to sample, learning to explore, curriculum learning (learning a policy for sequencing tasks), and adaptive optimization (learning to adapt the step-size).